 Easy to Install

-Installation of the EasyClosets systems was simple and straightforward.
-I will confess that my husband always hung the steel rail as I have never been comfortable drilling holes in a wall.
-As soon as the steel rail is hung, installation is very easy.
+Installation of the EasyClosets systems is simple and straightforward.
+I will confess that my husband always hangs the steel rail because I have never been comfortable drilling holes in a wall.
+As soon as the steel rail is secured, installation is very simple.

 Learn more: EasyClosets installation instructions and videos